icehrm/icehrm.github.io/_docs/projects.md

 next_section: documents
 permalink: /docs/projects/
 ---
-Projects module is used to add clients, projects and assign projects to employees
+Projects module is used to add projects and assign projects to employees

 Each and every project is attached to a client.
-Because of that, ICE Hrm allow adding clients with basic information.
+Because of that, IceHrm allow adding clients with basic information.
 Once clients are added, you can start creating project for these clients.
 The clients section represent both external and internal clients of the company.
 That way you can attach each and every project to a client.